 If you have ever run a website, you would have heard the term SEO.
 You know that search engine optimization (or SEO for short) is a valuable process for getting more (and relevant) traffic to your site.
-But to get that hallowed top spot in search results especially in Google can be something of a challenge.
+But to get that hallowed top spot in search results, especially in Google can be something of a challenge.

-Even if you do everything right today, there is nothing to stop the search engines changing their criteria tomorrow.
+Even if you do everything right today, there is nothing to stop search engines from changing their criteria tomorrow.
 It would be alright if they told us exactly what they are changing, but what search engines look for tends to be a closely guarded secret.

-At best, you are usually told to focus on creating high quality content.
+At best, you are usually told to focus on creating high-quality content.
 But to find out what the specific criteria are, you have to work it out for yourself through trial and error.
 And this is the job of the SEO Freelancer!

 In this post, we will go through some of the basics to start with.

 The internet started out with very little content, the reverse is now the case.
-There is to much content!
+There is too much content!
 The quality is very variable and it stands to reason that the single biggest SEO TIP is to create good quality content.
 But what exactly is good quality content?
 The devil is in the detail.

 These AI systems can also detect if you are gaming them.
 Bot traffic could for example hit a page over and over and show a bounce which is a bad indicator of a piece of content.
 AI has to know the difference between bot traffic and human traffic.

 It will look at not only how many people access the content, but also how long they stay on the site.
 If they bounce off soon after landing, that is seen as an indication that either the content was not relevant or not of good quality.

 Neither serves you well.
 You need to get people to stay on your site and read the content.
 That means upping your game when it comes to creating it.

 Good reviews can help your site rank more highly, so wherever possible, encourage clients to leave reviews for you.
 Make it as simple as possible by providing links to your Google review page, Facebook page, etc.